 Being Here: What are Land Acknowledgements?

-Being Here: What is Reconciliation?
+Being Together: What is Reconciliation?

 Truth and Reconciliation is a call for collective listening and acting to address injustice and to (re)build relationships with Indigenous peoples in a good way.
-This roundtable discussion explores what Reconciliation means in our everyday actions and lives.
+This roundtable discussion explores what reconciliation means in our everyday actions and lives.
 In addition to introducing some Calls to Actions to which we may personally respond, roundtable speakers share how they have defined their roles and responsibilities in making positive change for today and for the future.
-We invite you to reflect on what challenges us and what gives us hope in committing to the work of Reconciliation in Canada.
+We invite you to reflect on what challenges us and what gives us hope in committing to the work of reconciliation in Canada.

-Being Together: How do we Build Community?
+Being Here Together: How do We Build Community?

-Weaving together our previous conversations on land acknowledgements and Reconciliation, this final discussion reflects on how we might work collectively towards more just and inclusive communities for today and tomorrow.
+Weaving together previous conversations on land acknowledgements and reconciliation, this final discussion reflects on how we might work collectively towards more just and inclusive communities for today and tomorrow.
 Roundtable speakers explore community building through the lens of current issues and initiatives related to environmental sustainability, cultural revitalization, anti-racism work, and social justice.
 Breaking down what it means to build relationships in a good way and be an active ally, this discussion equips you with a diverse range of tools to envision your own roles and responsibilities in your local communities.